-It's challenging to find activities that will entertain you and your tween—they're a bit too old for most playgrounds and a bit too young to wander around NYC alone.
+It can be challenging to find family activities that will entertain you and your tween—they're a bit too old for most playgrounds and a bit too young to wander around NYC alone.
 That's why this mother of a picky 11-year-old asked her peers and their kids for things to do in NYC with tweens that are guaranteed not to prompt one of those infuriating eye rolls.
 So next time you're planning a family outing, try one of these tween-tested-and-approved excursions in NYC—who knows, your tween might even look up from whatever gadget they're holding.

 Explore a Grown-Up Museum